Calorie Deficit Calculator (Clinically Approved Formula)

 • It is adjusted by an activity factor (1.2-1.95) based on exercise levels.

-Basics of Calorie Counting
+Basics of calorie counting

 Calorie counting is a method used for weight loss and involves a few key steps: